zerodensity/realityhub-api/README.md

-# Javascript Client for Reality Hub API
+# Javascript Client for RealityHub API

-A helper module to connect third-party modules to Reality Hub.
+A helper module to connect third-party modules to RealityHub.

 ## Installation